ivanklak/theory/JS_theory.md

 It solves one main problem:

-The event loop continuosly checks tha call stack to see, if there is any function that needs to run.
-While doing so, it adds any function call, it finds, to the call stack, and executes each one in order.
+The event loop continuosly checks tha call stack to see, if there is any function that needs to run and checks if there is any work to be done in the task queue.
+If the call stack is empty and there are **callback functions in the task queue**, a function is dequeued and pushed onto the call stack to be executed.
+[While doing so, it adds any function call, it finds, to the call stack, and executes each one in order.]

 ```js
 console.log('1');